-This program allows a Developer to build an integration against Blackboard Learn without the barrier of a formal paid partnership.
-The point is to lower the barrier to innovation and increase the ability for improvements to teaching and learning.
-It's not just for developers, however, as anyone that wants to test the Ultra experience can spin up a copy, as well!
-Note that one cannot deploy a custom building block to this AMI.
+This program allows a developer to build an integration for Blackboard Learn without a formal paid partnership.
+Anyone who wants to test the Ultra experience can create copy.
+Note that you cannot deploy a custom building block to this AMI.
 It is meant only for REST and LTI development.

-Where do I find the Blackboard REST and LTI Developer AMI?
+Get the Blackboard REST and LTI Developer AMI

-The easiest way to find the Developer AMI is by accessing the search feature on the Amazon Marketplace.
-Just look for Blackboard Learn.
-It's as simple as that.
-The results will show you all of the currently available AMIs.
-Given the cadence or releases, it is recommended that you always locate the Learn instance you want in this manner.
+The easiest way to find the D\developer AMI is by searching the Amazon Marketplace for Blackboard Learn.
+The results show all of the currently available AMIs.
+Given the cadence or releases, you should locate the Learn instance you want.

-How do I use the Blackboard REST and LTI Developer AMI?
+Use the Blackboard REST and LTI Developer AMI